SaadMosallam/hello-world/README.md

 ## issue 53
 This important issue should be fixed by removing this nonsense warning.
 The warning should be more polite.

+#footer
+This is your favorite Frontend engineer Saad Mosallam